 El Nido is composed of 45 islands and islets, and is located on the North end part of Palawan, 238 kilometers northeast of Puerto Princesa, Palawan’s capital.
 And Palawan, which is about 420 kilometers southwest of Manila, has been ranked not only once, but also twice, in 2014 and 2015, as “The Best Island in the World” by Conde Nast Magazine’s readers.

 El Nido is one of the most beautiful places in the world, and the main reason I went to the Philippines.
 Everywhere you go you will find breathtaking beaches and island that is going to be hard to decide which one you like most.
-There are four Island Hopping, which take you to some otherworldly places.
-The best thing is it is not as crowded yet as Thailand for example.
-Besides the island hopping there are also hikes, beaches closing by, a zip line and beach parties.
+There are many things you should know before visiting El Nido, including that there are four Island Hopping (which take you to some otherworldly places), hikes, beaches closing by, a zip line, beach parties, etc. The best thing is it is not as crowded yet as Thailand for example.

 I visited the Philippines in February of 2015, and even though I only visited 6 of the over 7000 islands which comprise the country, I’m utterly convinced that nothing beats the extraordinary scenic wonders that exist in El Nido.